RaviTambade/ngnihilenttraining/notes/day9.md

 * If your app needs **dashboards, chats, dynamic UI, or feels like a mobile app → choose SPA.**
 * If your app is **content-heavy, SEO-focused, or simpler in interaction → choose MPA.**

-Would you like me to now cover:
-✅ How SPAs technically work behind the scenes (routing, APIs, virtual DOM)?
-✅ Or
- maybe frameworks comparison like React vs Angular vs Vue?
-✅ Or a storytelling explanation of SSR + SPA hybrid approach (Next.js, Nuxt.js)?

-Just say the word — *and the story continues!* 😊

-Absolutely!
-Let’s transform all this into a **Mentor-style story**, just like you're sitting in a classroom and I’m sketching ideas on a whiteboard while telling you a story.

 # 🌍 **The Adventure of Angular Routing**

 Imagine you and I are entering a beautiful city called **“Angular City”**.